pcn/raal/README.md

 2. Providing different styles of printing out data (e.g. dump json of instances, just print all IP addresses, just print one IP address randomly).

+It should include:

+1. Invoking ssh with a set of flags that can be configured (e.g. some ppl like using the agent, some ppl will want to use an alternative .ssh/config, etc.)
+2. Other APIs like RDS, etc.
+3. Being able to query multiple regions and save and cache those results and use them.